yashgoyal2802/RecipeApp/README.md

 For all the maniacs of cooking and those who have a hidden chef, the Cuisine app provides the recipe for the dish you want to cook with your own ingredients..!! sounds amazing..??
-It uses `Google volley library` alongwith `picasso` to bring out the image for a dish, also uses `json` for fetching the data concept of `remote api` is implemented
+It uses `Google volley library` along with `picasso` to bring out the image for a dish, also uses `json` for fetching the data concept of `remote api` is implemented
 Also it `redirects to browser` for the details of a particular recipe.